danieltuzes/gep_host_service/README.md

 - For debugging, run `python -m gep_host --debug`,

 <!--
-- make table font smaller
+- if program is killed, write this to the run log file
-- add queue management
+- add feature of executing pytest
 - don't copy over inheritable files, rather, use the original one
 - if a package is being installed with a name X, and another package named X is wanted to be installed again, it crashes
 - Write the comment of a program, run and library into a file, and support markdown.
 Make it editable.
 - user auth
-- make property public for input and output files, and if a file is not public, ask for token
+- make property public for input and output files, and if a file is not public, ask for token -->
-- put the files relative to cwd, not relative to `__file__` -->